St. Cloud, Minnesota: Politics

-President Joe Biden and Vice President Kamala Harris won St. Cloud's votes in the 2020 presidential election by a margin of 9%, higher than the state margin of 7.12%.
-In 2016, former President Donald Trump won St. Cloud by 1.75% over Democratic nominee Hillary Clinton.
+Kamala Harris won St. Cloud in the 2024 presidential election, defeating Donald Trump, 48.69% to 46.64%.
+Trump's share of the city's vote was similar to his performance statewide.
+Harris's share of the city's vote was about two percentage points lower than her statewide performance.
+Joe Biden won St. Cloud in the 2020 presidential election by a margin of 9%, higher than his statewide margin of 7.12%.
+In 2016, Trump won St. Cloud by 1.75% over Democratic nominee Hillary Clinton.

 Education

 Almost all of St. Cloud, including the portions in Stearns and Sherburne Counties, and much the portion in Benton County, is in the St. Cloud Public School District.
-A portion of Benton County St. Cloud is in the Sauk Rapids-Rice Public Schools district.
+Part of the Benton County portion is in the Sauk Rapids-Rice Public Schools district.

 The St. Cloud Area School District serves St. Cloud, St. Augusta, Clearwater, Waite Park, St. Joseph, Haven Township, and parts of Sauk Rapids.
 It has eight elementary schools, a new K-8 school in St. Joseph, and two major public high schools, St. Cloud Technical High School and St. Cloud Apollo High School.
 St. Cloud also has a major private high school, Cathedral High School.
 Both public high schools offer a broad selection of Advanced Placement courses and rank high in the state in the number of AP tests taken and of test takers.
 St. Cloud Tech opened in 1917 across from a city park and Lake George.
 In 2019, it moved to a new 69-acre, $104 million facility on the southwest edge of the city.
 The historic 1917 building has been acquired for use by city government.
 Apollo opened in 1970 and serves the expanding north side of the city.
 Other high schools and secondary schools that serve St. Cloud include St. Robert Bellarmine's Academy, St. Cloud Christian School, Immaculate Conception Academy, St. John's Preparatory School, St. Cloud Alternative Learning Center, and the charter school STRIDE Academy, which is K-8.
 The nearby cities of Sauk Rapids and Sartell also have their own school districts and high schools, bringing the number of public high schools in the metropolitan area to four.